all_pairs_shortest_path#

 A function that takes in an iterable of all the nodes as input and returns an iterable

-.
-The default chunking is done by slicing theG.nodes
+node_chunks.
+The default chunking is done by slicing theG.nodesinton_jobsnumber of chunks.

 [Source]